pippianders/chrome100/README.md

 4. Select your USB drive as prompted by the window.

 5. Press create now.

 ### Restoring ChromeOS from a USB drive

-1. Press <kbd>esc</kbd> + <kbd>refresh</kbd> + <kbd>power</kbd> to enter the recovery menu.

-2. Plug in your USB drive you previously burnt a recovery image to.

-3. Press enter once the menu is done verifying your USB drive.

-4. Once finished, unplug your USB drive.

-### Restoring ChromeOS from a USB drive